Skip to main content

 • “The game freezes very frequently and it doesn't have a lot of save opportunities.”

-• “Final note on technical problems: for me, the game runs totally fine if you execute it in Windows XP compatibility mode; no crashes, no poor performance.”
+• “Final note on technical problems: for me the game runs totally fine if you execute it in Windows XP compatibility mode, no crashes, no poor performance.”

 • “These can be increased by taking the characters to a training facility and practicing to increase their parameters and subsequent combat performance.”

-• “This game was well ahead of its time and features David Bowie as both a crucial plot component and a feature via in-game performances from his album 'Hours'.”
+• “This game was well ahead of its time and features David Bowie as both a crucial plot component and feature via in-game performances from his album 'Hours'.”

 • “The final boss is tedious and annoying; when you get him down to 50% HP, he goes into turbo mode, so don't forget to have some extra health kits.”